 An atypical focal nodular hyperplasia refers to a lesion which lacks the central scar and central artery (making it harder to distinguish from other lesions on gross inspection and imaging), or which demonstrates abnormal nodular architecture and abnormal cholangiolar proliferation 4.

 Atypical features also include a pseudocapsule, lesion heterogeneity (more commonly seen in adenoma), non-enhancement of the central scar and intralesional fat 6.

 Nodules can grow and disappear, and new nodules can appear even after resection 7.

 Some authors also describe division of atypical focal nodular hyperplasia into several variants which include 8:

 - telangiectatic variant (also known as an inflammatory hepatic adenoma): most common

 - mixed hyperplastic and adenomatous variant

 As focal nodular hyperplasia is usually treated conservatively, accurate imaging is essential in preventing unnecessary intervention.
 Moreover, in women of childbearing age, hepatic adenoma is the chief differential diagnosis and biopsy of the latter can result in hemorrhage 1,17.

 The echogenicity of both focal nodular hyperplasia and its scar is variable, and it may be difficult to detect on ultrasound.
 Some lesions are well-marginated and easily seen whereas others are isoechoic with surrounding liver.
-Detectable lesions characteristically will demonstrate a central scar with the displacement of peripheral vasculature on color Doppler examination.
+Detectable lesions characteristically demonstrate a central scar with displacement of peripheral vasculature on color Doppler examination.
 However, these findings are seen in only 20% of cases 4.